-• for the purpose of French wealth tax, the shares of the SCI would be regarded as immovable assets and therefore taken into account.
+- by individuals. - shares of the SCI would be regarded as immovable assets and therefore taken into account.

 However care needs to be taken from a UK perspective - the shareholders should check with HMRC or your accountant in the UK to establish how any revenue would be assessed to UK tax.